CryptoABS/cryptoabs-token/README.md

-## CryptoABS Network Token
+## CryptoABS

 - [Whitepaper](whitepaper.pdf)

 ### Technical definition

-At the technical level CNT are a ERC20-compliant tokens.
+At the technical level CABS are a ERC20-compliant tokens.

 ### Techincal Stack